Aleksandr175/warships/docs/BattleProcess.md

 - add fortress, increase damage & defence ability
 - add ability to attack alien trade fleet in the city (while it is process of trading)
 - add notifications about battle result in real time
-- when getting resources -> check capacity depends on what fleet had.
-Cas it could be sent with some resource to attack city. +
+- (DONE) when getting resources -> check capacity depends on what fleet had.
+Cas it could be sent with some resource to attack city.